Back to top anchor

 Lester Levy

 Professor Lester Levy, CNZM, MBBCH, MBA, FNZIM, has chaired the HRC since 2015.
-He is also the independent chairman of Tonkin + Taylor, strategic advisor on the future of healthcare to the Southern Cross Health Society and Professor of Digital Health Leadership at Auckland University of Technology’s Faculty of Health.
-Lester is also the Ministerial appointed Crown Monitor to the Canterbury District Health Board.
+He was recently appointed as the Commissioner of Health New Zealand and is also Professor of Digital Health Leadership at Auckland University of Technology’s Faculty of Health.

 Lester is a graduate of Medicine, holds an MBA, and has extensive management and governance experience in both the public and private sectors.
 He was previously chairman of the Auckland, Waitemata and Counties Manukau District Health Boards as well as Auckland Transport and chief executive of the New Zealand Blood Service and the Mercy Ascot group of hospitals (of which he was a founder).
 Lester is best known for leading a number of organisational performance transformations as a chief executive, entrepreneur and chairman, in both the public and private sectors.